SAN FELIPE. BAJA CALIFORNIA. MX

 San Felipe is host to many well-known popular events such as our Annual Shrimp Festival which is held the first weekend of November http://www.sanfelipeshrimpfestival.com.
 The Clam and Ceviche Festivals celebrate the riches of the Sea of Cortes.
 In December, a soon to be favorite, Tamale Festival is just in time for the holiday celebrations.

-In 2008, the San Felipe Salt Company was founded to harvest and market natural salt produced from the rich, clean waters of the Sea of Cortes.
-Our natural, solar dried, sea salt is produced in the most environmentally friendly way – the sea provides the water and Mother Nature provides the sun and wind to evaporate the water to create the.
+In 2008, the San Felipe Salt Company was founded to harvest and market the natural salt produced from the rich, clean waters of the Sea of Cortes.
+Our natural, solar dried, sea salt is produced in the most environmentally friendly way – the sea provides the water and Mother Nature provides the sun and wind to create the salt.
 No carbon footprint.

-San Felipe Salt Company provides you with a flavorful, lower in sodium and higher in essential trace minerals salt for cooking and add.
+San Felipe Salt Company provides you with a flavorful, naturally lower in sodium and higher in essential trace minerals.
 The natural, essential minerals bring a whole new dimension to your food.
 And for margaritas – you can’t beat the flavor enhancement San Felipe Salt adds to the rim of the glass.
 No chemicals or anti-caking agents are added.